AliMajed1/Spell-Checking-Tool/README.md

 # Spell Checker

 This Python script allows users to check the spelling of any word in a given library.
-The script utilizes the nltk library for natural language processing and includes a dictionary of over 100,000 words to compare against user input.
+The script utilizes natural language processing and includes a dictionary of over 100,000 words to compare against user input.

 ## Usage
 Clone this repository to your local machine.
-Install the necessary dependencies by running pip install -r requirements.txt.
 Run the script with python spell_checker.py.
 Enter a word when prompted to check its spelling.
 ## Features